St. Thomas Aquinas College: Athletics

-St. Thomas Aquinas athletic teams are the Spartans.
-The college is a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the East Coast Conference (ECC) for most of its sports since the 2000–01 academic year; while its spring football team competes in the Collegiate Sprint Football League (CSFL).
+The St. Thomas Aquinas athletic teams are called the Spartans.
+The college is a member of the Division II ranks of the National Collegiate Athletic Association (NCAA), primarily competing in the East Coast Conference (ECC) for most of its sports since the 2000–01 academic year; while its sprint football team competes in the Collegiate Sprint Football League (CSFL).
 The Spartans previously competed in the Central Atlantic Collegiate Conference (CACC) from 1965–66 to 1998–99.

-St. Thomas Aquinas competes in 20 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, ice hockey, lacrosse, soccer, sprint football, tennis and track & field; while women's sports include basketball, bowling, cross country, field hockey, lacrosse, soccer, softball, tennis, track & field and triathlon.
+St. Thomas Aquinas competes in 22 intercollegiate varsity teams: Men's sports include baseball, basketball, cross country, golf, ice hockey, lacrosse, soccer, sprint football, tennis, track & field and volleyball; while women's sports include basketball, bowling, cross country, field hockey, lacrosse, soccer, softball, tennis, track & field, triathlon and volleyball.

+Men's and women's volleyball were added into its athletics program in the 2023–24 school year.

 Club sports are also available at the college, including cheer and dance team and volleyball.
-The Spartans have a cross-campus rivalry with the Dominican College Chargers since they are geographically a mile away from each other.
+The Spartans have a cross-campus rivalry with the Dominican University New York Chargers since they are geographically a mile away from each other.
 Their mascot is The Spartan.